chevereto/v4-docs/application/installing/updating.md

 # Updating

 This process is for instances already running **Chevereto V4**.
-To update Chevereto provide the updated software files and then proceed with database update.
+The process consist in update software files and then proceed with database migrations.

-## Update software files
+## Software filesystem update

-To update the software files depends on how you installed Chevereto:
+To update the software files depends on how you installed Chevereto.
+Follow the instructions for your installation method.

+### Release package

+This applies to any non-Docker installation.

+* Go to `/dashboard`
+* Click on **Check upgrades** button
+* Follow the on-screen upgrade instructions

+If you need to force upgrade (re-download software files) you can do it by accesing to `/dashboard/?upgrade`.

+For manual upgrade refer to [Installing](installation.md#using-release-package) for instructions on how to install the software files.

 ### Docker

-When using Docker it will required to re-create the Chevereto image and then re-up the container.
+When using Docker it will required to re-build the Chevereto image ([make image](https://github.com/chevereto/docker/blob/4.0/docs/BUILDING.md) or [docker build](https://github.com/chevereto/docker/blob/4.0/docs/PURE-DOCKER.md)) and then re-start the containers.

 Refer to [UPDATING](https://github.com/chevereto/docker/blob/4.0/docs/UPDATING.md) for instructions.

-### Release package

-When using the release package it will required to override the previous version of the software files.
-Refer to [Installing](installation.md#using-release-package) (using release package) for instructions.

-## Database Update
+## Database update

 Once the software files gets updated it will required to update the Chevereto database schema.
 This process can be carried on HTTP or command-line context.